GGChe/Stress-Monitoring-Device/README.md

 SEARCH PAGE FROM FARNELL
 https://uk.farnell.com/search?st=i2c%20light

+IMPORTANT: FIND A MODULE FOR CONNECTING THE SMD CHIP TO THE CIRCUIT

 IMPORTANT TIPS:
   We have a good dynamic range, and two photodiodes, so we can choose which one is better for our application.
   The PCB must include robust pluggers (sb9, vga, usb... )